Up Next

 Average percentage change in stock prices and increases in recession odds, %

 Source: J.P.
 Morgan Private Bank.
 Data as of December 2024.
 Periods considered are the 12 quarters leading up to the peak rise in recession odds during the early 90s’ recession, the dot.com recession and the Global Financial Crisis.
-The fitted blue line is a polynomial of order 3 fit, which produced an R-square of 0.92 compared to a linear fit of only 0.46.
+The fitted orange line is a polynomial of order 3 fit, which produced an R-square of 0.92 compared to a linear fit of only 0.46.

 To review our recession model components, only one is showing elevated risk—the yield curve signal—while the economic momentum signal shows moderate risk, and the debt serve ratio, corporate profitability and risky market signals all show low recession risk in the next 12 months.